cregordudes/cregordudes/README.md

 - 👋 Hi, I’m Egor (@cregordudes)
 - 👀 I’m interested in Front End Development
-- 🌱 I’m currently learning to efficiently use React & Typescript
+- 🌱 I’ve grown a lot in terms of my React knowledge by working on a variety of commercial projects
-- 💞️ I’m looking to collaborate on a daily basis with a great team
+- 💞️ I’m currently learning to use React Native & C#, to broaden my horizons and be able to produece Mobile Apps and have capabilities in Back End
 - 📫 How to reach me  - https://cregordudes.com/

 <!---